henrik/title_helpers/README.markdown

     self.full_title = "Welcome"

 which would give "Welcome".
-You can use "%s" to substitute the suffix when using full_title:
+You can use "%s" to substitute the base title when using `full_title`:

     self.full_title = "Welcome to %s!"